Linear Model and Extensions: Ordinary least squares with a univariate covariate

 Figure \ref{fig::galton_data_scatterplot} shows the scatterplot of Galton's dataset which can be found in the \ri{R} package \ri{HistData} as \ri{GaltonFamilies}.
 In this dataset, \ri{father} denotes the height of the father and \ri{mother} denotes the height of the mother.
 The x-axis denotes the mid-parent height, calculated as (\ri{father} + 1.08*\ri{mother})/2, and the y-axis denotes the height of a child.

 With $n$ data points $(x_{i,}y_{i})_{i=1}^{n}$, our goal is to find the best linear fit of the data

+where the coefficients $\hat{\alpha}$ and $\hat{\beta}$ are determined from the data.
 What do we mean by the ``best'' fit?
-Gauss proposed to use the following criterion, called the ordinary least squares (OLS) \footnote{The idea of OLS is often attributed to Gauss and Legendre.
+Gauss proposed to use the following OLS criterion:\footnote{The idea of OLS is often attributed to Gauss and Legendre.
 Gauss used it in the process of discovering Ceres, and his work was published in 1809.
-Legendre's work appeared in 1805 but Gauss claimed that he had been using it since 1794 or 1795. \citet{stigler1981gauss} reviews the history of OLS.}:
+Legendre's work appeared in 1805 but Gauss claimed that he had been using it since 1794 or 1795. \citet{stigler1981gauss} reviews the history of OLS.}

 The OLS criterion is based on the squared ``misfits'' $y_{i}- a - b x_{i}$.
 Another intuitive criterion is based on the absolute values of those misfits, which is called the least absolute deviation (LAD).
-However, OLS is simpler because the objective function is smooth in $(a, b)$.
-We will discuss LAD in Chapter \ref{chapter::quantile-regression}.
+However, OLS is simpler because the objective function is smooth in $(a, b)$, and we can obtain close-form solutions.
+I will discuss LAD in Chapter \ref{chapter::quantile-regression} as a special case of {\it quantile regression}.

-How to solve the OLS minimization problem?
+How do we solve the OLS minimization problem in \eqref{eq::ols-univariate-objective}?
 The objective function is quadratic, and as $a$ and $b$ diverge, it diverges to infinity.
-So it must has a unique minimizer $(\hat{\alpha},\hat{\beta})$ which satisfies the first-order condition:
+So it must have a minimizer $(\hat{\alpha},\hat{\beta})$, which satisfies the first-order condition: